IVSoftware/color-flags/README.md

 ## Use enum to map color flags.

-One approach is that you can map the bits of a byte instantaneously to an `enum` that you set up for this purpose.
-Now you have a usable value representing the labels that are set.
+One approach is that you can map the bits of a byte instantaneously to an enum that you set up for this purpose.
+Now you have a usable value representing the labels whose bits are set.

-`LabelName flags = (LabelName)serial.ReadExisting()`.
+`LabelName setLabels = (LabelName)serial.ReadExisting()`.

 [![example][1]][1]